hiteshchoudhary/apihub/CONTRIBUTING_FRONTEND.md

 ## Example 2: YouTube Mobile App

 Suppose you are interested in building a mobile application that consumes the YouTube API from the `/public` folder of the FreeAPI project.
 For this, you've chosen Flutter as your framework, and you'll be using Riverpod for state management.
-Again, your project code will be a unique identifier for your application.
+Again, your project folder name will be a unique identifier for your application because we are not allowing same application to be built using same tech stack.

 ### Folder Structure: